geocolumbus/playingcards/README.md

 # A deck of cards.

 Building out a card game framework.
 Working it from a strict TDD approach as an exercise.
+This program uses brute force to randomly generate millions of five card poker hands and classifies them as to type.
+Pretty cool that generating 134 million hands means you'll get around 21,000 Royal Flushes!

 ## Requirements